CBAInnovationLab/docker-ethermint/README.md

 `ETH_GENESIS_CONTENT`: the JSON encoded contents of the genesis that you would like to use

+`TENDERMINT_ADDR`: The address of the Tendermint node to use.
+If not supplied ethermint will start with `--with-tendermint`

 ## Usage

 Use the following to run an Ethermint node with some options specified